epiqc/PartialCompilation/README.md

-# vqe
+# FQC
-A repository for compiling variational quantum eigensolver circuits
+A repository for flexible quantum compilation.